JonasPrimbs/draft-ietf-mla-oidc/docs/draft.md

 ## Abstract

 This document describes a message layer End-to-End Authentication (E2EA) mechanism for OpenID Connect (OIDC).
-It can be used to authenticate messages on the application layer of the ISO/OSI model even through multiple endpoints like e.g., proxies.
+It can be used to authenticate messages on the application layer of the ISO/OSI model even through multiple servers like e.g., proxies.
-This includes messages of instant messengers, emails, audio or video streams, signalling messages or any other kinds of messages which are exchanged between the Clients of two End Users.
+This includes messages of instant messengers, emails, audio or video streams, signalling messages, or any other kinds of messages which are exchanged between the Relying Parties of two End Users.
 Thereby, End Users authenticate themselves with a special kind of OpenID ID Token, called ID Assertion Token (IAT).
-The IAT is a sender-constraint token that the End User's Client uses do demonstrate Proof of Possession (dPoP) of this token.
+The IAT is a sender-constraint JWT that the End User's Relying Party uses do demonstrate Proof-of-Possession (dPoP) of this token.
 Therefore, the IAT contains a public key whose corresponding private key can be used to authenticate messages.
 This authentication mechanism also works between End Users of different OpenID Providers (OP) if End Users trust each others OP.
-The mechanism can also be extended to initialize an End-to-End Encryption (E2EE).
+This document also describes how to extend the mechanism to initialize End-to-End Encryption (E2EE) for full End-to-End Security.

 ## Table of Content